apioo/fusio-plant/README.md

 Contains the plant executor which receives commands through the `/opt/plant/input` folder and writes responses back to the `/opt/plant/output` folder.
-Since the plant app also runs in a container those folders are mounted into the plant app and help to execute commands on the host.
+Since the plant app also runs in a container those folders are mounted into the plant app to execute commands on the host.
 The executor is a simple bash script that listens for file changes in this folder, you can see all available commands at the [executor script](./bash/executor.sh).